-A $1 million scholarship fund has been created to support 110 high school students from under-represented groups (low socioeconomic status and Aboriginal learners) to pursue science, technology, and mathematics (STEM) subjects at SACE level.
+A scholarship fund has been created to support high school students from under-represented groups (low socioeconomic status and Aboriginal learners) to pursue science and mathematics (STEM) subjects at SACE Stage 1 and 2 level.

-Scholarships up to $10,000 can be used to cover the cost of tutors, laptops, excursions or anything that directly supports the student to achieve in their chosen STEM subjects.
+The fund covers the cost of tutors, laptops, excursions or any other strategy that directly supports the student to achieve in their chosen STEM subjects and pathways.

-Applications are being sought from public school secondary students who will be undertaking SACE stage 1 STEM subject(s) in 2019 and SACE stage 2 subject(s) in 2020.
+Public school secondary students undertaking SACE stage 1 STEM subjects in 2021 and SACE stage 2 subjects in 2022 are encouraged to apply.

 To apply for this scholarship you must be:

 - enrolled in a government school

 - committed to completing at least 1 of the following STEM subjects at SACE stage 1 and stage 2 level; specialist mathematics, mathematical methods, chemistry or physics.

 - achieved C minimum in year 10 maths and science

-- willing to participate in mentoring programs, and other activities that support career awareness in STEM and dispositions for STEM learning
+- willing to participate in mentoring programs and other activities that support STEM careers awareness.